jamiejackson/vagrant-dind-swarm/README.md

 `vagrant ssh`

+# Working with the Cluster/Stack

-For the following commands, change to the shared vagrant directory:
+For the following commands, be sure that you're in an SSH session in the Vagrant VM (see above), then change to the shared vagrant directory:

 `cd /vagrant/swarm`

-# Working with the Cluster/Stack

 ## start up local swarm cluster